Game pieces of the Lewis chessmen hoard: Carving on thrones

+The distinctive motifs of the ornamental panels of the thrones have been used to attribute the chess pieces to a group of twelfth century carvings centred around both Scandinavia and East Anglia.
+This group consists of four walrus ivories (three of which are based in The National Museum of Denmark and one in The British Museum), three Norwegian wooden stave churches at Urnes, Ulvik and Hopperstad; and finally the Monk's Doorway and Prior's Doorways of Ely Cathedral.
+This group is speculated to constitute a flow of artistic ideas across the North Sea between regions linked by close ecclesiastical and mercantile contacts.

+The back of the king's throne (H.NS 19) is shown above and the main table includes links to images of the backs and sides of some of the other pieces.

 Analysis

 Most experts have been cautious in interpreting the meaning of the queens cupping their chins in their hands.
 However, James Robinson suggests their pose indicates sorrow – compassion for the troops who have fallen in battle.

 The considerable overall similarity in design and carving technique, but with idiosyncratic differences between individual pieces, leads experts to think the sets were made by several people all working at the same place.
 In terms of number of pieces, the chessmen could be part of four chess sets, although they could be from more.
 If there were four sets then 49 pieces are missing – a knight, three warders and 45 pawns.

 The pieces are dated by experts to have been made in the later stages of the twelfth century when Europe had a strong international culture stretching from Greenland to the Holy Land.
 As clues to when they were made, the bishops' mitres have their peaks at the front and back – until about 1150 the custom was to have the peaks sideways.
 The shields of the knights and warders have no heraldic markings displaying heredity – scholars think this dates the pieces to before the start of the thirteenth century.
 Caldwell et al. think the differences between the bishops' mitres may reflect a change of style from mid-12th to early 13th century.
 The high peaks and arched headbands of two of the bishops' mitres may be from the 13th century.
 The warder recently found is the only piece to have had radiocarbon dating performed.
 Two independent analyses give 1283–1479 and 1328–1434 (95% confidence intervals) for the walrus ivory – further analysis is required to resolve the difference from the estimates made from the style of the work.

 Carving of a similar style has been found at Trondheim in Norway so it is often put forward as the place of manufacture.
 It is only in Scandinavia that there was a tradition of berserkers – warriors who fought ferociously, possibly in a trance.